A Chemical Review of Animal Tongue Functions

 Abstract

-In the animal kingdom, the evolution of tongue morphology has facilitated the survival of many species by providing advantages in foraging, avoiding predators, prey-catching and discriminating between food sources.
+In the animal kingdom, the of tongue morphology has facilitated the survival of many species by providing advantages in foraging, avoiding predators, prey-catching and discriminating between food sources.
 Some species, notably the family of squamates, have developed impressive foraging strategies through the interpretation of chemical cues from their environment to locate prey, find mates and avoid threatening situations.
 These chemosensory searching abilities, relying on characteristics of the vomeronasal-lingual morphology and tongue-flicking behavior, are integral to the survival of many species of lizards and snakes.
 Other species, such as frogs, utilize the chemical properties of their tongue surfaces in order to adhere to the fast-moving and agile prey on which they rely for survival.
 Interactions between the mucins constituting the frog’s saliva give the tongue impressive adhesive properties and enhance the prey-catching abilities of the species.
 While foraging and prey-catching abilities are critically important for the survival of some species, others depend more on the ability to discriminate between food through taste in order to avoid the consumption of harmful substances and to ensure consumption of the nutrients needed for survival.
 Such discrimination is achieved in mammals through the evolution of taste buds, which allow the transduction of taste information to the brain through chemoreceptors.
-Essentially, since the needs and environments of each species in the animal kingdom differ, the tongues of different species have evolved to perform specific and essential functions which can be understood through an analysis of chemical principles.
+Essentially, since the needs and environments of each species in the animal kingdom differ, the tongues of different species have evolved to perform specific and essential functions which can be understood through an of chemical principles.

 Introduction

 The tongue is a complex muscular organ present in many species of the animal kingdom.
 In nature, the tongues of different species differ greatly in functions, morphologiesy and chemical properties.
-This impressive divergence illustrates nature’s design solutions to various challenges faced by animals.
+This impressive divergence illustrates nature’s design solutions to various challenges faced by .
 While different species have different tongue functions, they most commonly serve to assist animals in foraging behavior, prey-catching and discrimination between food sources, which are essential to survival.

 There are a few animals that possess particularly interesting tongue properties and functions.
 Many species of reptiles and snakes are tasked with the problem of searching for food in their environment.
 As such, strategic evolutions in their tongue morphology allow them to employ effective foraging strategies relying on the interpretation of chemical cues from their surroundings or from prey that have escaped their grasp.
 Similarly, a frog’s diet consists mainly of fast-moving insects, and they are therefore reliant on an ability to rapidly and accurately catching their prey.
 The adhesive properties of their tongue surfaces due to the chemical composition of their saliva facilitates prey-catchingthis.
 Additionally, many mammals, notably cows, rely on the ability to discriminate between food sources for survival.
 As such, the evolution of mammalian taste buds is essential to the survival of many species.
 These chemical properties and functions of animal tongues illustrate some of the many ways species have adapted to their unique needs and environments, resulting in fascinating biodiversity.

-Chemosensory Searching in Squamates
+Chemosensory searching in squamates

 In nature, many animals rely on chemical cues in their environment to locate prey, avoid predators and find mates.
 Some species in particular rely heavily on chemoreception for foraging and survival; therefore, the organs involved in chemoreception, notably the tongue and the vomeronasal organ, have evolved rapidly in these species to facilitate this process.
 Squamates, a family of reptiles including lizards and snakes illustrated in figure 1, are a remarkable example of this (Baeckens et al., 2017).